mevdschee/php-crud-api/README.md

   - PHP 5.3 or higher with MySQLi enabled
   - Apache, Lighttpd or Nginx

+## Installation

+This is a single file application!
+Upload "api.php" somewhere and enjoy!

 ## Limitations

   - Authentication or authorization is not included